-There are various ways of making petit fours, but for me, I like to take the simplest route possible!
+There are various ways of making petit fours, but, I like to take the simplest route possible!

-I bake my cake in a rimmed sheet pan and then use a large serrated bread knife and cut the cake in half vertically so that it is easier to handle.
+I bake my cake on a rimmed baking sheet and then use a large serrated bread knife and cut the cake in half vertically so that it is easier to handle.
 Then, I slice each of those pieces in half horizontally to form layers for the petit fours.
-I only make two layer petit fours, but you can easily stack additional layers if you choose.
+I only make two-layer petit fours, but you can easily stack additional layers if you choose.

-Once I have my layers cut, I spread a buttercream frosting filling or a fruit jam on top of one of the layers and then place the other layer on top.
-Then, I slice the cake to form bite sized petit fours.
-Well, the are technically about two bites, but you get the picture.
+Once I have my layers cut, I spread the buttercream frosting filling followed by fruit jam on top of one of the layers and then place the other layer on top.
+Then, I slice the cake for my petit fours.

 Here’s the recipe for my petit fours.
 They take time and patience, but are so worth it!

 - 1 half-pint jar (320 g) raspberry preserves or jelly, or your favorite flavor

 For the Petit Four Icing (Poured Fondant Icing)